metavalent/metavalent.github.io/_posts/2024-02-26-11-11-11-Cultures-of-Complicity.md

 </div>

 ---
-Speaking of Accountability, here's [a conversation with Gemini about that topic](https://metavalent.com/metavalent/2024/02/26/13-13-13-AI-Academic-Accountability.html), when seeking additional perspectives on the thesis of this post.
+Speaking of accountability, here's a conversation with Gemini about [AI Academic Accountability](https://metavalent.com/metavalent/2024/02/26/13-13-13-AI-Academic-Accountability.html), when seeking additional perspectives on the thesis of this post.
 Can Gemini handle the truth?